ShivankUdayawal/Used-Cars-Data-Analysis/README.md

 #
 ### About Data
 The dataset was obtained from the [Used Car Dataset](https://drive.google.com/file/d/1MPKiAUKdr1riZ5N_P_qyapXCcb5Jhih_/view).
 This dataset contains sales transactions from different branches of Used cars.
+The Used Cars Data project utilizes a dataset obtained from various websites that specialize in selling used cars.
+This dataset contains comprehensive information about each vehicle, including features that contribute to determining the selling price.
 The data contains 13 columns and 8128 rows:

 | Column | Description	| Data Type |
 | ------------- | ------------- | ------------- |